 Robot Framework

-Robot Framework link-icon - is a KDT (keyword driven testing) framework that allows definition of test cases in a human-readable way by using special keywords, which is useful for non-coding members of the team to easily understand what each test does.
+Robot Framework - is a KDT (keyword driven testing) framework that allows definition of test cases in a human-readable way by using special keywords, which is useful for non-coding members of the team to easily understand what each test does.

-Other libraries that can be helpful in writing network tests using Robot are: Netmiko wrapper link-icon and ncclient library link-icon which is a wrapper for the Python library ncclient link-icon and can be used to make NETCONF connections to a network device.
+Other libraries that can be helpful in writing network tests using Robot are: Netmiko wrapper and ncclient library which is a wrapper for the Python library ncclient and can be used to make NETCONF connections to a network device.
 But both of these libraries are not mentioned in the Robot Framework documentation (also, the latest release of ncclient library was May 2017, as of August 2022).
 Thus, it could be difficult to troubleshoot problems encountered in using these plugins.

 But it's ready to use only for simple network testing.
 If you want to write a test for verifying, for example, the correctness of handling TTL values of IPv4 or the hop limit of IPv6 on each node of your network, you will probably need to add a binding to a packet manipulator or other tool responsible for network configuration.
 Such bindings are available, but they may not be enough and you can end up writing your own extension.
 This can be a problem for people inexperienced in programming, yet the Robot Framework is aimed at just such users.